 Work Stream 2 Topic: Jurisdiction

-Scope
+Scope [Main issues that need to be investigated; Focus]

 At this point in the CCWG-Accountability’s work, the main issues that need to be investigated within Work Stream 2 relate to the influence that ICANN’s existing jurisdiction may have on the actual operation of policies and accountability mechanisms.
 This refers primarily to the process for the settlement of disputes within ICANN, involving the choice of jurisdiction and of the applicable laws, but not necessarily the location where ICANN is incorporated:

 Consideration of jurisdiction in Work Stream 2 will focus on the settlement of dispute jurisdiction issues and include:

 ● Confirming and assessing the gap analysis, clarifying all concerns regarding the multi-layer jurisdiction issue.